KalebRaymond/Real-Deal-Tic-Tac-Toe/README.md

 In contrast to my other Tic Tac Toe project that used min-max, this one's opponent prepares for the game by simulating a given amount of test rounds and applying what it learned against the user.

+I would have added a function to determine whether two tic-tac-toe games were reflections/rotations of eachother, thus reducing the search space for learning from past games, but the complexity of transforming each game eight times and performing a linear search each time outweighed the benefits.
+Bigger fish to fry.

 ## Handy references ##
 ### Method branch numbers refer to this list.
 1. https://users.auth.gr/kehagiat/Research/GameTheory/12CombBiblio/TicTacToe.pdf